 Many changes seem to be ahead for Mobility, from which it’s hard to draw a coherent picture: Climate change, urbanization, ageing (in the North); Digital as a tool for, or substitute to physical mobility; Inequalities and their effect on access to, places and resources…The list could go on, and would likely not be the same in different geographical zones or populations.

 A great number of excellent projects have looked at the possible futures of mobility.
-“Moving On, Moving Up, Moving Away” takes a different standpoint: instead of starting from what we know, it will start with what we are able to imagine and build on fictional material to get there.
+“Moving On, Moving Up, Moving Around” takes a different standpoint: instead of starting from what we know, it will start with what we are able to imagine and build on fictional material to get there.

 Because there seems to be a lot of things to (re)invent when we think of mobility (for example: How can we simultaneously move less, for ecological reasons, and more, either to escape local conditions or to reach what we aspire to?) → Arts and fiction can open up the conversation to new ideas, help us escape the current paradigms of mobility.